mericsson/mericsson-com/content/blog/2019-04-08-personal-investment-advice/index.md

 path: /personal-investment-advice/
 ---

 A friend recently asked me for advice on how to get started with investing their money.
 Here is a quick writeup I shared with him.
-Welcome any feedback at [@mericsson](https://twitter.com/mericsson).

 ---